-Compression plating was first introduced in the 1940's.

-Compression plating was first introduced in the 1940s.
+- NO: Compression plating was first introduced in the 1940's. - YES: Compression plating was first introduced in the 1940s. - YES: My favorite music is from the '80s.

-Abbreviation:

-My favorite music is from the '80s.

-Formatting Text
+Formatting Text [continued]

 Percentages

 At the beginning of a sentence, spell out both the number and the word "percent," even if the percentage is part of a series or range.
 It's preferable to reword a sentence so the comparison between percentages is more readily apparent: